 Proceed to the immigration, present your travel documents to the officer, get your passport stamped and you will be allowed to enter the country.

-There is also a new e-Visa Thailand online application system for Thailand Visa on Arrival being implemented at the moment.
-This way of application is also available at Bangkok Suvarnabhumi Airport.
-More info about the new online application system can be found here: E-Visa Thailand (E-VoA).
+There is Thailand E-Visa on Arrival online application system that is supposed to simplify and speedup the process of application for Thailand Visa on Arrival.
+This way of application is available at Bangkok Suvarnabhumi Airport and three other international airports.
+More info about the online application system can be found here: E-Visa on Arrival Thailand (E-VoA).

-Detailed information about how to how to apply for e-Visa Thailand and how to fill in e-Visa application form correctly can be found here: Thailand eVisa Application: How to Apply for Thai eVisa.
+Detailed information about how to how to apply for E-Visa on Arrival Thailand and how to fill in E-Visa on Arrival application form correctly can be found here: Thailand E-Visa on Arrival Application.

-Detailed information about other facilities at the airport can be found here: Bangkok Suvarnabhumi International Airport (BKK)
+Detailed information about other facilities at the airport can be found here: Bangkok Suvarnabhumi Airport.

 You should also check: